Michael-Santos/CambridgeDictionary/README.md

 - [x] Phonetics

-As I had implemented all the basics features but I'm going to enhance the results, performance, and documentation in the next few days to get an alfa version ASAP.
+As I had implemented all the basics features but I'm going to enhance the results, performance, and documentation in the next few days.

 # Next Steps
  - [x] Release alfa version